GJiananChen/OMERO-toolkit-v2/README.md

 # OMERO-toolkit
-simple python API code for useful OMERO operations
+Simple but useful Python API code for common OMERO operations

 Downloading many WSI from OMERO in an automated manner: